 (b) in the case of a review of a complaint, to request such information, documents or things as it considers necessary to review the complaint.

-(2) The Committee may give such guidance to the Biodiversity Unit as may be necessary to ensure thoroughness in the carrying out of the functions of the Biodiversity Unit.
+(2) The Committee may give such guidance to the Sustainable Development and Environment Division as may be necessary to ensure thoroughness in the carrying out of the functions of the Sustainable Development and Environment Division.

 Tenure